ippocratiss/EMRI_MC/README.md

 - Collaborators: Josef Dvoracek and Stephane Ilic

-The code was developed predominantly by Ippocratis D. Saltas and Roberto Oliveri, with the invaluable contributions of Stephane Ilic and Josef Dvoracek on MCMC and parallelisation aspects.
+The code was developed predominantly by Ippocratis D. Saltas and Roberto Oliveri, with the valuable contributions of Stephane Ilic and Josef Dvoracek on MCMC and parallelisation aspects.

 ## Modules